microsoft/PQCrypto-SIDH/README.md

 ## Supported Platforms

-**SIDH v2.0** is supported on a wide range of platforms including x64, x86 and ARM devices running Windows or Linux OS.
+**SIDH v2.0** is supported on a wide range of platforms including x64, x86 and ARM devices running Windows or Linux.
 We have tested the library with Microsoft Visual Studio 2015, GNU GCC v4.9, and clang v3.8.

 See instructions below to choose an implementation option and compile on one of the supported platforms.